-This letter is to inform you that we have granted your petition to extend Exemption No. 10829, as amended.
-It transmits our decision, explains its basis, and gives you the conditions and limitations of the exemption.
+This letter is to inform you that the Federal Aviation Administration (FAA) has granted your petition to extend Exemption No. 10829, as amended.
+This letter transmits the FAA's decision, explains its basis, and provides the conditions and limitations of the exemption, including the date the exemption ends.

-The Basis for Our Decision
+The Basis for the FAA's Decision

-By letter dated February 28, 2018, you petitioned the Federal Aviation Administration (FAA) on behalf of ICON Aircraft (ICON) for an extension of Exemption No. 10829, as amended.
-That exemption from §§ 21.181(a)(3), 21.190(a), 43.3(c), 43.7(g), 61.89(c), 61.303(a), 61.315(a), 61.411(a), 61.415, 61.429(b), and 65.107(b) and (c) of Title 14, Code of Federal Regulations (14 CFR) allows:
+By letter dated November 17, 2022, you petitioned the FAA on behalf of ICON Aircraft (ICON) for an extension of Exemption No. 10829, as amended.
+That exemption from §8 21.181(a)(3), 21.190(a), 43.3(c), 43.7(g), 61.89(c), 61.303(a), 61.315(a), 61.411(a), 61.415, 61.429(b), and 65.107(b) and (c) of Title 14, Code of Federal Regulations (14 CFR) allows:

-- ICON A5 aircraft with a maximum takeoff weight (MTOW) of 1,680 pounds to be eligible for issuance of a special airworthiness certificate in the light-sport category. - Persons exercising the privileges of a sport pilot certificate or student pilots seeking a sport pilot certificate to operate the ICON A5 and to permit flight time obtained in the ICON A5 to be considered flight time obtained in a light-sport aircraft. - Persons exercising the privileges of a flight instructor certificate with a sport pilot rating to provide flight training in the ICON A5.
+- ICON A5 aircraft with a maximum takeoff weight (MTOW) of 1,680 pounds to be eligible for the issuance of a special airworthiness certificate in the light-sport category. - Persons exercising the privileges of a sport pilot certificate or student pilots seeking a sport pilot certificate to operate the ICON A5 and to permit flight time obtained in the ICON A5 to be considered flight time received in a light-sport aircraft. - Persons exercising the privileges of a flight instructor certificate with a sport pilot rating to provide flight training in the ICON A5. - Holders of sport pilot certificates and repairman certificates (light-sport aircraft) with a maintenance rating or an inspection rating to perform maintenance and preventive maintenance on ICON A5 aircraft as authorized within those sections.